 Russell 3000® Index is a market capitalization-weighted index designed to measure the performance of the 3,000 largest companies in the U.S. equity market.
 Russell 3000 Growth Index is a market capitalization-weighted index designed to measure the performance of the broad growth segment of the U.S. equity market.
 It includes those Russell 3000 Index companies with higher price-to-book ratios and higher forecasted growth rates.
 Russell 3000 Value Index is a market capitalization-weighted index designed to measure the performance of the small to mid cap value segment of the U.S. equity market.
 It includes those Russell 3000 Index companies with lower price-to-book ratios and lower forecasted growth rates.
-Russell 3000 Index companies with lower price-to-book ratios and lower forecasted growth rates.
-Russell 3000 Index companies with lower price-to-book ratios and lower forecasted growth rates.
-Russell 3000 Index companies with lower price-to-book ratios and lower forecasted growth rates.
-Russell 3000 Index companies with lower price-to-book ratios and lower forecasted growth rates.
-Russell 3000 Index companies with lower price-to-book ratios and lower forecasted growth rates.
-Russell 3000 Index companies with lower price-to-book ratios and lower forecasted growth rates.
-Russell 3000 Index companies with lower price-to-book ratios and segment of the U.S. equity market.
+Russell Midcap® Index is a market capitalization-weighted index designed to measure the performance of the mid cap segment of the U.S. equity market.
 It contains approximately 800 of the smallest securities in the Russell 1000 Index.

 Russell 1000® Index is a market capitalization-weighted index designed to measure the performance of the large cap segment of the U.S. equity market.
 Russell 1000 Growth Index is a market capitalization-weighted index designed to measure the performance of the large cap growth segment of the U.S. equity market.
 It includes those Russell 1000 Index companies with higher price-to-book ratios and higher forecasted growth rates.
 Russell 1000 Value Index is a market capitalization-weighted index designed to measure the performance of the large cap value segment of the U.S. equity market.
-It includes those Russell 1000 Value Index is a market capitalization-weighted index designed to measure the performance of the large cap value segment of the U.S. equity market.
 It includes those Russell 1000 Index companies with lower price-to-book ratios and lower expected growth rates.

 Russell 2000® Index is a market capitalization-weighted index designed to measure the performance of the small cap segment of the U.S. equity market.
-It includes approximately 2,000 of the smallest securities in the Russell 3000 Index.
+It includes approximately 2,000 of the smallest securities in the Russell 3000 Index